Kleisma

-The interval was named by Shohé Tanaka after the Greek for "closure", who noted that it was tempered to a unison by 53 equal temperament.
-It is also tempered out by 19 equal temperament, 34 equal temperament and 72 equal temperament, but it is not tempered out in 12 equal temperament.
-Namely, in 12 equal temperament the difference between six minor thirds (18 semitones) and one perfect twelfth (19 semitones) is not a comma, but exaggerated to a semitone (100 cents).
+The interval was named by Shohé Tanaka after the Greek for "closure", who noted that it was tempered out to a unison by 53 equal temperament.
+It is also tempered out in 19, 34, and 72 equal temperament.

+12 and 24 equal temperament, however, inflate the kleisma up to an entire semitone instead of tempering it out, as six minor thirds are equal to 18 semitones, while a perfect twelfth is 19 semitones.
 The same is true for the difference between five minor thirds (15 semitones) and one major tenth (16 semitones).

 The interval was described but not used by Rameau in 1726.